pacarter23/planets/README.md

+'
+Pull worked.
+Now lets push it.
 This is a repository to help me figure out how to use git and GitHub.
 So far, so good.